atomjump/sms_accept/README.md

 ## Requirements

-AtomJump Loop Server > 0.6.0
+AtomJump Messaging Server > 0.6.0

 Twilio or some other SMS receiving service with a phone number to receive.